jamielob/reloader/README.md

 How long to wait (in ms) when making additional checks for new file bundles.
 In future versions of Meteor we will have an API to instantly check if an update is available or not, but until then we need to simply wait to see if a new code bundle is downloaded.
 Depending on the size of your app bundle and the phone's connection speed, the default three seconds may not be enough - you can increase it if you find that you have new code immediately after starting the app.

-### refresh
+### reload

-When to refresh to the latest code bundle if one was downloaded while using the app.
-The app splash screen is shown during the refresh.
+When to reload to the latest code bundle if one was downloaded while using the app.
+The app splash screen is shown during the reload.
 Possible values are:

-- `startAndResume` (default): Refresh to the latest bundle both when starting and resuming the app.
+- `startAndResume` (default): Reload to the latest bundle both when starting and resuming the app.
-- `start`: Refresh only when the app is started (not resumed).
+- `start`: Reload only when the app is started (not resumed).
 - `instantly`: Overrides everything else.
-If set, your app will have similar behaviour to the default in Meteor, with code updates being refreshed immeidately.
-The only improvement/difference is that the app's splash screen is displayed during the refresh.
+If set, your app will have similar behaviour to the default in Meteor, with code updates being reloaded immeidately.
+The only improvement/difference is that the app's splash screen is displayed during the reload.

 ### idleCutoff